bhavikmaradiya/bhavikmaradiya/README.md

 ---

 🧠 **I philosophize, therefore I code.**
-Welcome to the intersection of software engineering, existential philosophy, and curiosity about the human mind.
+Welcome to the intersection of software engineering, existentialist.

 ### 🛠 What I Build With
 - **Languages:** Kotlin | Dart